influxdata/docs-v2/content/influxdb/clustered/query-data/influxql/parameterized-queries.md

   }
   ```

-- A `label`, such as a column or table name.
+- An `identifier`, such as a column or table name.

 ## Parameterize an InfluxQL query